15 Indian PMs and Their Decisions That Changed India

 About Chandra Shekhar Singh

-The second shortest tenure after Mr. Charan Singh, Chandra Shekhar’s tenure lasted a little over 7 months.
-He was attracted to politics from a young age and was known for his revolutionary ideas revolving around the politics of social change.
-He also held the post of Minister of Home Affairs during his period in the office of Prime Minister.
-Due to the political instability at that point, he couldn’t contribute much.
+The second shortest tenure after Mr. Charan Singh, Chandra Shekhar’s time in office lasted a little over 7 months.
+He was drawn to politics from a young age and was known for his revolutionary ideas around social change.
+He also held the post of Minister of Home Affairs during his time as Prime Minister.
+Due to the political instability of that period, he was unable to achieve much before his government fell.

 Place of Birth: Ibrahimpatti

-Qualification: Bachelor of Arts, Satish Chandra PG College and Master’s in political science, Allahabad University
+Qualification: Bachelor of Arts, Satish Chandra PG College; Master’s in Political Science, Allahabad University

 Chandra Shekhar Singh’s Notable Achievements

-Initiated stabilization steps that paved the way for 1991 liberalization.
+• Reform Blueprint: Initiated stabilisation steps that paved the way for the 1991 liberalisation.

 Why It Still Matters Today

-• The 1991 gold airlift was a national humiliation — but it was the direct trigger for the liberalisation reforms that followed.
+• The 1991 gold airlift was a national humiliation, but it was the direct trigger for the liberalisation reforms that followed.
 India’s policymakers resolved that it would never happen again.
-Today, India’s forex reserves stand at over $640 billion, enough for 11+ months of imports — a deliberate overcorrection born from that crisis.
+Today, India’s forex reserves stand at over $690 billion, according to the RBI’s 2025-26 Annual Report, enough for nearly 11 months of imports, a deliberate overcorrection born from that crisis.

 • The stabilisation steps Chandra Shekhar initiated gave the next government (Rao’s) the political cover and technical groundwork to push through the big-bang 1991 reforms within weeks of taking office.